Balancing company growth and employee well-being

 1. High workload and pressure

 As the business grows, so does the workload.
 People wear multiple hats, and the pressure to meet ambitious targets can create a constant sense of urgency.
-We often say ‘Shoot for the Moon’ when setting goals, and everyone works hard to get there.
+We often hoot for the Moon when setting goals, and everyone works hard to get there.

-In fact, one of our core values is ‘Below 100% is not enough’.
+In fact, one of our core values is that anything below 100% isn’t enough.
 We operate in an extremely competitive field, where only 0.6% of startups get funded, so we need to be outstanding to survive.
 Every employee at Woola has to give 100% because it directly affects Woola’s existence.

 While this hustle culture is a necessary — and dare I say exciting — part of startup life, it can quickly lead to burnout if not managed carefully.
 Research by Gallup shows that employees who are highly engaged but also highly stressed are at risk of burnout, which negatively affects productivity and retention.